Small scale equidistribution of Hecke eigenforms at infinity

 \section{Abstract}

-We investigate the equidistribution of Hecke eigenforms on sets that are shrink\-ing towards infinity.
+We investigate the equidistribution of Hecke eigenforms for $\pslz$ on sets that are shrink\-ing towards the cusp.
 We show that at scales finer than the Planck scale they do \emph{not} equidistribute while at scales more coarse than the Planck scale they equidistribute on a full density subsequence of eigenforms.
-On a suitable set of test functions we compute the variance showing interesting transition behavior at half the Planck scale.
+On a suitable set of test functions we compute the variance showing an interesting transition behavior at half the Planck scale.